to all graduate and undergraduate faculty - new and returning, full-time and adjunct!

 may call 215.579.7335 for further information.

-Be sure to keep a copy of all assignments, quizzes, mid-terms and final examinations given in a course.
-A copy of your final examination should be given to your department chair or secretary and another to the Dean's office to be kept on file.
+Please keep a copy of all assignments, quizzes, mid-terms and final examinations given in a course.
+A copy of your final examination should be given to your department chair/program director or secretary and another to the Dean's office to be kept on file.
 Faculty teaching in CPCS should give copies to their program directors and the Dean’s Office.
-At the end of the term a photocopy of your attendance and grade information should also be given to your department chair.
-This is to provide the chair with information in case you are not available to field a student grade complaint.
+At the end of the term a photocopy of your attendance and grade information should also be given to your department chair/program director.
+This is to provide the chair/director with information in case you are not available to field a student grade complaint.

 assigning grades, faculty have the option of using +/- grading system